 Senior Link is the free telephone reassurance program offered through the ACTS Helpline that provides calls to homebound adults aged 60 and over.
 Through Senior Link trained volunteers provide regular contact, safety checks, and medication reminders, scheduled at the recipient’s convenience.
 Call (703) 368-4141 to sign up for Senior Link and choose the frequency and times of reassurance calls.

 Meals on Wheels

 Home Delivered Meals popularly known as "Meals on Wheels," are nutritious meals delivered to the homes of older persons who are homebound.
 Meals are prepared at the senior center and are delivered by volunteers.
 Meals are delivered Monday through Friday with emergency shelf stable meals provided in the event that hot meals cannot be delivered.
 A suggested minimum donation of $1.50 per meal is requested.
-To sign up for this program contact the Prince William Area Agency on Aging at 703-792-6374.
+To see if you are eligible contact the Prince William Area Agency on Aging at 703-792-6374.

 Companion Aide Registry

 The Prince William Area Agency on Aging maintains an ongoing list of self-employed individuals who offer in-home care to adults on an ongoing basis.
 The Companion Aide Registry for the Elderly (C.A.R.E.) is available to persons needing companionship and assistance with daily living tasks such as housekeeping, grocery shopping, meal preparation, supervision of medications and friendly visitor services.
 Fees charged for services are negotiated between the companion and the potential employer themselves.
 Copies of the C.A.R.E.
 Registry can be picked up, mailed or emailed upon request.
 Request a copy by calling (703) 792-6374 or emailing email@example.com.

 Want to be added to the C.A.R.E.
 Registry as a Companion?
 Visit the following documents: